hilbix/ansible/roles/README.md

 - Also keep in mind: **Politically correctness is unsupported here**
   - So you might find statements like "I hate vegan" (which I really do).
 - Please do not get me wrong.
-  - I do not hate vegans (`s`!), because often those vegans are extremely hot bitches I'd really like to fuck (if they'd agree, which is very unlikely, but hey, I'm a male het).
+  - I do not hate vegans (`s`!), because often those vegans are extremely hot bitches I'd really like to fuck and have children with them (if they'd agree, which is very unlikely, but hey, I'm just some honest dirty male het).
-  - And I do not hate vegan food either as I like salad and potatoes (with my ham and eggs)!
+  - And I do not hate vegan food either as I like salad and potatoes (with ham and eggs)!
+(Note that I am [HAM](https://en.wikipedia.org/wiki/Etymology_of_ham_radio), too.)
   - But please do not confuse "vegan" with "organic"!
 Most "vegan" marked products are nothing less than ridiculously overpriced pure and evil poison.
   - So its just the word "vegan" which I hate, because of how it is used most of the time and hence what it did to this world!
   - Also vegan products usually are sold far more expensive than meat.
 I really do not understand that.
 And I never will.
   - Note that even equally priced vegan products (like with Burgers) are effectively extremely overpriced, because with meat you stay far longer saturated, so you need to buy less.
   - I can tell.
 I am diabetic!
-  - So a vegan "replacement" part should not be allowed to cost more than half of meat part in the food.
+  - So a vegan "replacement" part should not be allowed to cost more than half of meat part in the food it replaces.
+  - And it should be at least as healty as the meat product!
+(Which often is not the case due to posionous addons!)
-  - This even should be put into a law!
+  - This all even should be put into a law!
   - On top of this there should also be a tax of 1 cent per kg meat per year.
 So the tax rises 1 cent each year.
   - And yes, I am a meat eater.
 So what I write here is politically incorrect to all sides?
 You bet it is and that's how I like it!